 - Wrongful death - Wrongful death claims are initiated by the family of the victim if the victim dies as a result of the accident.

 - Punitive damages - This is awarded to the victim once it is proven that the liable party intentionally wanted to harm or kill the victim.

 Do You Need a Columbus Motorcycle Accident Lawyer?

 In some cases, it is possible to resolve a motorcycle accident amicably, especially if there's minimal damage and injury.
 However, does this mean that you don't need a lawyer by your side?
 Should you simply leave it up to your insurance company to handle things on your end?

-Sadly, it's hard to find someone who is on your side following an accident, especially if you're planning to make a motorcycle accident claim.
-The other party will always try to minimize their responsibility in the accident, and their insurance company will most likely try to shift the blame on you.
-You need an experienced lawyer by your side to make sure that the other parties don't take advantage of you.
+Sadly, it may be hard to find someone who is on your side following an accident, especially if you're planning to make a motorcycle accident claim.
+The other party may try to minimize their responsibility in the accident, and their insurance company could try to shift the blame on you.
+Having an experienced lawyer by your side can help mitigate that other parties don’t take advantage of you.